itayl2/motion-meta-user-app/README.md

 ## Main Components
 ### App
 #### App Handler (`AppHandler`)
-Main entry point of the application.
+- Main entry point of the application.

-It initializes all required components and starts the service.
+- Initializes all required components and starts the service (which runs on interval by default).

-It also serves as an entry point for a request or event to prompt the data fetching process on demand.
+- Serves as an entry point for a request or event to trigger the service on demand as well (see below)

+##### Lambda Handler (?)
 To support operation in a serverless environment, it would involve some changes to the container initialization to handle statelessness and cold starts.
+Since initialization is minor in this application, statelessness can be easily implemented, and would ideally be used in batching, wherein each time the Lambda is triggered, it receives a batch of customers / entities to handle.
+So we could for example:
+- Submit an array of customer names every 2s via an AWS EventBridge Event
+- The event triggers them all as separate instances of `MetaUserService.runOnce()`
+- Awaits `Promise.all()` for all of them
+- Event handling ends

+This however depends on the amount of customers and interval.
+If we end up running it too often, it makes more sense (costs, operations) to run a normal, stateful environment.

+The same principle applies to stateful environments; we would trigger the operation via AppHandler.handleRequest() on demand as web server / cronjob.

+### Config
+Config is loaded based on environment variables with fallback values.
+The config allows for easy, no-code changes to the application's behavior, such as:
+- How rate limiting is identified
+- How rate limiting is handled
+- How retries are handled per platform (e.g Meta), and per endpoint of platform (e.g /me).
+Endpoint config is optional and is merged based on platform config.

+#### Dot Env (.env)
+- Used to load environment variables from a `.env` file for local development.
+- See sample at `.env.sample`

 ### Storage
 #### DynamoDB (`DynamoDBClient`)
 - Used for fetching customer data from the database.
-- Currently mocked to keep this demo implementation short, so it always returns a customer called `motion_test_user`.
+- Currently, mocked to keep this demo implementation short, so it always returns a customer called `motion_test_user`.

 #### Redis (`CacheStorage`)
 - Caching credentials